 Old Falls Street – Niagara Falls, New York

-The interventions selected to fill the space represent a veritable encyclopedia of low-cost interventions to activate public spaces
+During the warmer seasons, this public space transforms into a free, family-friendly urban backyard playground.
+The interventions selected to fill the space represent a veritable encyclopedia of low-cost interventions to activate public spaces:

 These all had varying degrees of success and durability.
 The foosball table looks worse for wear.
 A cover to go over it during bad weather might help it last longer.
 The chalk boards also need to be periodically cleaned, as the messages sometimes are quite negative.